angelosps/Algorithms/Complete Search/README.md

-Complete Search implementations using Bruteforce and Backtracking techniques.
+Complete Search algorithms' implementations using Bruteforce and Backtracking techniques.